paycoreio/docs/docs/products/provider-hub/basic-concepts.md

 Full-service payment service providers like [Stripe](https://www.stripe.com/), [Braintree](https://www.braintreepayments.com/), [PayPal](https://www.paypal.com/), [Adyen](https://www.adyen.com/home/) are typically easier and quicker to get started with as you don't need to set up your own merchant account (and if you do the provider will offer that too).

-### What Payment providers does [PayCore.io](http://PayCore.io) support?
+### What Payment providers does [PayCore.io](https://paycore.io/) support?

 The platform supports all possible currencies, methods, flow and payment providers.

 A complete list of already implemented integrations with payment providers can be found [here](#).

 There are more than 900 payment providers in the world.
 Even if you do not find the provider you are interested in, you can always [request its implementation](#) from us at any time.

 ## Currencies

 ### What is the currency?

 A  **currency**, in the most specific sense is  [money](https://en.wikipedia.org/wiki/Money "Money")  in any form when in use or circulation as a  [medium of exchange](https://en.wikipedia.org/wiki/Medium_of_exchange "Medium of exchange"), especially circulating  [banknotes](https://en.wikipedia.org/wiki/Banknote "Banknote")  and  [coins](https://en.wikipedia.org/wiki/Coin "Coin").
 A more general definition is that a currency is a  _system of money_  (monetary units) in common use, especially for people in a nation.
-Under this definition,  [US dollars](https://en.wikipedia.org/wiki/United_States_dollar "United States dollar")  (US\$),  [pounds sterling](https://en.wikipedia.org/wiki/Pound_sterling "Pound sterling")  (£),  [Australian dollars](https://en.wikipedia.org/wiki/Australian_dollars "Australian dollars")  (A\$),  [European euros](https://en.wikipedia.org/wiki/Euro "Euro")  (€),  [Russian rubles](https://en.wikipedia.org/wiki/Russian_ruble "Russian ruble")  (₽) and  [Indian Rupees](https://en.wikipedia.org/wiki/Indian_Rupee "Indian Rupee")  (₹) are examples of currency.
+Under this definition,  [US dollars](https://en.wikipedia.org/wiki/United_States_dollar "United States dollar")  (US),  [pounds sterling](https://en.wikipedia.org/wiki/Pound_sterling "Pound sterling")  (£),  [Australian dollars](https://en.wikipedia.org/wiki/Australian_dollars "Australian dollars")  (A),  [European euros](https://en.wikipedia.org/wiki/Euro "Euro")  (€),  [Russian rubles](https://en.wikipedia.org/wiki/Russian_ruble "Russian ruble")  (₽) and  [Indian Rupees](https://en.wikipedia.org/wiki/Indian_Rupee "Indian Rupee")  (₹) are examples of currency.
 These various currencies are recognized as stores of value and are traded between nations in  [foreign exchange markets](https://en.wikipedia.org/wiki/Foreign_exchange_market "Foreign exchange market"), which determine the relative values of the different currencies.
 Currencies in this sense are defined by governments, and each type has limited boundaries of acceptance.

 Currencies can be classified into two  [monetary systems](https://en.wikipedia.org/wiki/Monetary_system "Monetary system"):  [fiat money](https://en.wikipedia.org/wiki/Fiat_money "Fiat money")  and  [commodity money](https://en.wikipedia.org/wiki/Commodity_money "Commodity money"), depending on what guarantees the currency's value.
 [Digital currency](https://en.wikipedia.org/wiki/Digital_currency "Digital currency")  has arisen with the popularity of computers and the  [Internet](https://en.wikipedia.org/wiki/Internet "Internet").